ahessl/Final/README.md

    GMTpat <- "\\d{2}.\\d{2}"
    Temppat <- "Temp\\.{3}[FC]"
 ```
-The next part of the function utilizes some of the patterns that were previously created to separate the _Date.Time_ column into two separate columns.
+The next part of the function utilizes some of the patterns that were previously created to separate the 'Date.Time' column into two separate columns.
 ```
    for (i in 1:length(dataFiles)){
       DTCol <- dataFiles[[i]][, grepl("Date.Time", names(dataFiles[[i]]))]